salilab/rmf_chimerax/src/mac/README.md

-To build on Mac (use a 10.12 machine to match ChimeraX's build environment):
+To build on Mac (use both a 10.15 Intel machine, and a 12.1 M1 machine, to match ChimeraX's build environments):

 ```
 git clone https://github.com/salilab/rmf.git